Lifting of Modular Forms: Introduction

-It is evident from conformal field theory and vertex operator algebras that there are plenty of examples available of vvmf.
-For example, the character vectors of rational vertex operator algebras will be vector-valued modular functions for the modular group $\G(1)$.

 In terms of developing the theory of vvmf, some efforts have been made to lift to vvmf, classical results like dimension formulas and growth estimates of Fourier coefficients of vvmf of the modular group.
 For example we refer \cite{BG, KM2, Knopp4, Marks1, Marks3, M4} to mention a few of these efforts and~\cite{CF,Gannon1} for the current state of the art.
-However, this article looks further than the modular group.
+However, this article is mainly concerned with Fuchsian groups of the first kind and looks further than the modular group regarding explicit construction of vvmf.
+The existence of vvmf for any Fuchsian groups of the first kind with respect to any multiplier has been discussed in~\cite{Sebbar}.
+The classification of vvmf for any genus zero Fuchsian groups of the first kind and a method to construct vvmf for triangle groups have been established by the author in his doctoral dissertation~\cite{BajpaiThesis}.

 More precisely, this article will show that a vvmf $\X(\tau)$ of a finite index subgroup $\mr{H}$ of any Fuchsian group of the first kind $\rG$ can be lifted to one of the vvmf $\widetilde{\X}(\tau)$ of $\rG$ by inducing the multiplier.
 Similarly a vvmf $\X(\tau)$ of $\rG$ can be restricted to one of the vvmf $\overline{\X(\tau)}$ of any of the finite index subgroup $\mr{H}$ by reducing the multiplier.
 However, lifting of a vvmf increases the rank of vvmf by the factor equal to the index of $\mr{H}$ in $\rG$ whereas the restriction does not affect the rank of vvmf.